Meet008/TechInfo/README.md

-# TechInfo
+# 🚀 Next.js vs. React: A Practical Guide to Choosing the Right Framework

-🚀 Next.js vs. React: A Practical Guide to Choosing the Right Framework When starting a new project, choosing between Next.js and React can be a critical decision.
+When starting a new project, choosing between Next.js and React can be a critical decision.
 Both are powerful tools, but each shines in different scenarios.
 This guide will help you identify which one is best for your project needs.

 🛠 What is React?